Fleet logo

 Responsibilities

-The Demand department is directly responsible for achieving revenue pipeline targets, increasing awareness and interest in the open-source project, and nurturing the Fleet community through participation in video, sponsored events, and other programs.
+The Marketing department is directly responsible for achieving revenue pipeline targets, increasing awareness and interest in the open-source project, customer training curriculums, prospect enablement, and nurturing the Fleet community through participation in video, sponsored events, and other programs.

 Refresh event calendar

-Fleet's public relations firm is directly responsible for the accuracy of event locations, attendance dates, and CFP deadlines in the event strategy workbook.
-At the end of every quarter, the PR firm updates every event in the "Event strategy workbook" (private Google doc) by following these steps:
+Fleet's Head of Marketing is directly responsible for the accuracy of event locations, attendance dates, and CFP deadlines in the event strategy workbook.
+At the end of every quarter, the Head of Marketing updates every event in the "Event strategy workbook" (private Google doc) by following these steps:

 1. Visit the latest website for each event.